florinwalter/ebi_course_sysbio_25/README.md

 Then, create a new environment with Python 3.11 using the commands

-`micromamba create -n ebi_mofa -c conda-forge python==3.11` `micromamba activate ebi_mofa`
+`micromamba create -n ebi_mofa -c conda-forge python==3.11`

+`micromamba activate ebi_mofa`

-Then, install the required packages using the following command:
+Then, install the required packages using

 `pip install mofaflex plotnine gseapy`